wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--fim.md

 - [ ] Check syscheck alert for deleting a folder.
 - [ ] Check recursion level option (recursion_level=0, recursion_level=2 check folder level 0, 1, 2 and 3).
 - [ ] Check syscheck alert for nested monitoring with <tags> option.

+### Integrity
+- [ ] Add/Modify/Delete a file.
+Connect the agent with another administrator (if you have two or more managers in the configuration, the agent doesn't need to be restarted).
+Check that the database is up to date, but there is no alert in the new administrator.
+- [ ] Stop the agent.
+Add a file.
+Start the agent.
+The new file must be in the database after the scan but there must not be any alert.
+- [ ] Stop the agent.
+Remove a file.
+Start the agent.
+The removed file must not be in the database after the scan and there must not be any alert.
+- [ ] Set the inventory paramete `sync_interval` to 0 in the agent's ossec.conf.
+Syscheck must log a Warning message.
+The value of `sync_interval` must be 300.
+It can be queried with the API: `curl -u foo:bar -k -X GET "http://127.0.0.1:55000/agents/001/config/syscheck/syscheck?pretty"`
+- [ ] Checks syscheck configuration for consistency, looking for errors when typing incorrect fields.

 ## Opened issues: